Topics: Court Systems

 Vera works collaboratively with reformers in China to facilitate justice innovations and policy changes that are rooted in experience, guided by empirical methods, and consistent with international human rights standards.
 Vera’s work in China, supported by the Ford Foundation, builds on the knowledge and drive of local universities and government partners.

-Vera’s New Orleans Office is collaborating with government, community, and civic organizations to develop and operate the city’s first comprehensive pretrial services system.
-The demonstration project, launched with funding from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and now funded by the City of New Orleans, is integrating good practices into the criminal justice system, with the goal of yielding greater public safety and fairness.
+Vera’s New Orleans Office has collaborated with government, community, and civic organizations to develop and operate the city’s first comprehensive pretrial services system.
+The demonstration project, launched in 2012 with funding from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and now funded by the City of New Orleans, is integrating good practices into the criminal justice system, with the goal of yielding greater public safety and fairness.

-The New York Immigrant Family Unity Project (NYIFUP) is the first public defender program in the country for immigrants facing deportation.
+The Vera-administered New York Immigrant Family Unity Project (NYIFUP) is the first public defender program in the country for immigrants facing deportation.
 NYIFUP, which has received $4.9 million in funding from the New York City Council for the current fiscal year, provides detained indigent immigrants facing deportation at New York’s Varick Street Immigration Court with free, high-quality legal representation.
-With funding from the New York City Council, Vera is administering the one-year pilot with the aim of improving indigent immigrants’ access to justice and keeping them with their families and in their communities, will also serve detained New York City residents whose deportation cases are being heard in nearby New Jersey locations.
+The project, which seeks to keep immigrants with their families and in their communities, will also serve detained New York City residents whose deportation cases are being heard in nearby New Jersey locations.

 Vera’s work in the area of prosecutorial discretion helps prosecutors collect and analyze data at critical discretion points in the prosecutorial process, such as initial case screening, charging, and plea offers.
 Following data collection and an initial analysis, Prosecution and Racial Justice Program (PRJ) staff and prosecutors work together to identify other factors that may be driving case outcomes.
 PRJ staff then assists prosecutors to create reports of data findings, integrate these findings into management processes, and devise policies that reduce the risk of biased decision making.